stcarrez/ada-awa/awa/docs/AWA_Jobs.md

 manages the job dispatchers.

 ## Job Service
-The <b>AWA.Jobs.Services</b> package defines the type abstractions and the core operation to define a job operation procedure, create and schedule a job and perform the job work when it is scheduled.
+The `AWA.Jobs.Services` package defines the type abstractions and the core operation to define a job operation procedure, create and schedule a job and perform the job work when it is scheduled.